Should I Switch Mortgage Lenders at Renewal or Stay With My Bank?

 If your bank matches or comes close enough, staying is a perfectly reasonable outcome.
 But without that step, you are negotiating against yourself.
 The script your current lender's retention team is trained to respond to is covered in detail in how to negotiate your renewal rate.

 Not all switches are equally simple.
-The friction depends on how your mortgage is registered on title.
+The friction depends on how your mortgage is registered on title — and that choice was usually made at signing, without anyone explaining the trade-off.

 Here is where the Big Banks sit in 2026: